 “Formula 1 and Formula E are two very different products.”

-After working at Rolex in charge of F1, you moved to ABB for a similar role but for FE.
-What were the some of the difference you’ve noticed?
 (SDC) Formula 1 and Formula E are two very different products.
 I remember when I started working at Rolex in 2013, it was just when Formula E was about to begin.
 I remember receiving a presentation from Alejandro Agag (Founder of Formula E), and at that time, we had just started in Formula 1.
 It was difficult back then to be involved in two programs, and Formulae E was very disruptive.
 We also wanted to see first how we could grow and evolve.
 Formula 1, as you know, celebrated its 70th anniversary a few years ago.
 It has a rich history with iconic brands like Ferrari and Mercedes.
 Just mentioning the world ‘Ferrari’ is like mentioning ‘Rolex’ – everybody knows what it is.
 They have iconic events like Monaco, Suzuka or Spa or Monza.
 So, the Formula 1 brand is well-established.
 When I started in Formula 1, Bernie Ecclestone (Former CEO of Formula 1 Management) was in charge.
 He sold the company to Liberty Media.
 In my last year with Rolex, Liberty had taken the lead.
 I met with everyone and could see what they wanted to do, where they wanted to go, and they have achieved something tremendous over the last six or seven years.
 They have really taken the sport to another level.
 However, the foundations were super solid, and what Bernie had done before provided a very solid base to take it to the next level.
 Liberty was the right company to do so.